 When communicating with the D style, give them the bottom line.
 Be brief, focus your discussion narrowly, avoid generalizing, refrain from repeating yourself, and focus on solutions rather than problems.
 They like (for instance) when you tell them a project will be done by 4:00 and you get it done by 3:00 instead without sacrificing accuracy.
 If you carbon copy them on the submittal, they won’t necessarily read the content.
 It just shows your superior the item inquired about is completed.
 You can do the same thing with an email that says in the subject line.
 “Glass and Glazing submittal, XYZ project”.
 In the body of the email: “Completed.
 Sent to Jim for review.”

-You may not receive any detailed acknowledgement for your email, and if your superior is not good at checking his emails, make sure you learn his preferred communication style.
+You may not receive any detailed acknowledgment for your email, and if your superior is not good at checking his emails, make sure you learn his preferred communication style.

 I guarantee you if you start your relationship by keeping your superior informed (rather than letting them wonder about the status on something), over time you will build their trust.

 Are you taking the lead in communication, rather than being annoyed when they ask?
 We are an industry of results.
 Speaking as one of those Dominant personalities myself, we hate asking twice, and once we know we can count on someone, we will want them on our team always.

 This is construction, a team sport.
 Keep your coach and teammates informed of your significant plays, especially those they inquired.
 I guarantee you it will prevent you from being benched or feeling micromanaged.